This is the best egg salad recipe ever and I think you’re going to love it! It’s loaded with bacon and cheddar!

 - While the eggs are cooling, chop the bacon into bite sized pieces and fry until crisp over medium heat.
 Drain the fat and set aside the bacon.

-- Peel the eggs and mash them finely with a fork.
+- Peel the eggs and mash them finely with a fork or chop them coarsely with a knife, depending on your preferences.
 Add the mayonnaise, mustard, vinegar, parsley, salt, and pepper and stir to combine.

 - Stir in the bacon and cheddar.